j2969719/doublecmd-plugins/utils/tags/readme.md

 ### Step 1: Add  buttons

 How to use toolbar: [Toolbar](http://doublecmd.github.io/doc/en/toolbar.html).
-(Menu is more useful, see note below.)
+(Menu is more useful.)

 Use internal command `cm_ExecuteScript` and the following parameters: